jnlovell/OnlineStoreSample/README.md

 choose the type of Item we want to add to the database or edit(i.e. Desktop, Laptop. etc.)

 3. Use of Inheretance with models and Code-First work flow to create a table called Items in a MS SQL Database.
-Here I am using migrations for full versioning of my database.
+Here I am using Code-First migrations for full versioning of my database.

 4. Front End authentication has been implemented to make sure Item data is in an acceptable form before it is inserted into the databse.